Culture + Worldview

 - Pete Lowman has a doctorate in English literature on God and the novel.
 He loves Bible exposition and is currently co-pastor at Wycliffe Church in Reading, England.
 Pete worked for IFES for 23 years and has spoken to student audiences in nearly 30 countries.
 His publications include Gateways to God and A Long Way East of Eden.
 View all resources by Pete Lowman

-A Long Way East of Eden by Pete Lowman was first published in 2002.
-We are grateful to the author for his work in preparing it for publication on bethinking.org.
+A Long Way East of Eden examines the significance of the ‘God-question' and the impact of atheism – the loss of God in a culture.
+This material was first published in 2002.
+We are grateful to the author, Pete Lowman, for his work in preparing it for publication on bethinking.org.

 Love After God: